Why Must I Be a Crustacean in Love?: Plot

 Amy and Leela drag Fry and Bender to the gym, and Dr. Zoidberg tags along.
 While at the gym, Zoidberg behaves erratically and aggressively, and even develops a head fin.
 Back at the laboratory, Professor Farnsworth examines a restrained Zoidberg, and determines that it is mating season for Zoidberg's species.
 The crew flies to Zoidberg's home planet, Decapod 10, and, after a short tour, Zoidberg sets up a mound on the beach and begins trying to attract a mate.
 He is rejected by numerous Decapodian women, especially Edna, an old classmate and former crush, leaving him very depressed.

 Fry begins teaching Zoidberg how to win Edna's heart using human romance techniques.
 Zoidberg struggles to understand how this could work but he eventually gets the idea, and, using his new-found techniques, successfully woos Edna to a date.
 While at a restaurant, Leela reveals to Edna that Fry is responsible for the change in Zoidberg.
 Under the pretext of discussing Zoidberg, Edna invites Fry to her apartment and begins an unsuccessful attempt at seducing him, pinning him down until Zoidberg walks in and witnesses this.
 Enraged, he challenges Fry to Claw-Plach, a ritual fight to the death.

 In the Claw-Plach arena, Fry is about to defeat Zoidberg, but cannot bring himself to kill his friend.
 A still incensed Zoidberg cuts Fry's arm off with his claw to teach him a lesson, prompting an astounded Fry to retaliate, proceeding to beat Zoidberg with his severed arm.
 After more fighting, Fry and Zoidberg look up to discover the entire Decapodian audience has left – including Edna, who has decided to mate with the king.
 Once every Decapodian is underwater, masses of eggs float to the surface after the mating frenzy of the species.
-However, it is revealed that Decapodians die after mating, and so Zoidberg's life has been spared by his failure to secure a mate.
+However, it is revealed that Decapodians die after mating, and so Zoidberg's life was fortunately spared by his failure to secure a mate.
 He apologizes to Fry for attempting to kill him, and the two make amends.
 On the way home, Zoidberg tries to reattach Fry's severed arm, but in his effort to fix things, he inadvertently cuts off several of Fry's limbs as the credits roll.